 It is strongly recommended to save the changes in Woodford before the commit.
 If there are unsaved changes, a warning will be prompted.

 After clicking on Commit, a new window pops up (image on the left).
-Project Name is pre-filled and cannot be changed.
+Project Name and Branch Name are pre-filled and cannot be changed.
 User fills in the Description field and then clicks on the Commit button.
 Progress-bar shows the commit’s progress.
 When finished, a message with success or error information appears (image on the right).

-In GitHub repository, all commits can be found after clicking on the link highlighted in red below.
+In the GitHub repository, all commits can be found after clicking on the link highlighted in red below.
 The purple highlights show where the list of branches can be found:

 After clicking on a particular commit in GitHub, users can see all differences between the selected and the previous version.
 If any files have been deleted in the commit, each deleted file will be shown as a separate commit.
 The commit message (description) is shown only next to the changed files.
 This is due to the versioning technology GitHub uses.